-The Standing Committee of the Synod is responsible for the other information.
-The other information comprises the information included in the Synod's annual report for the year ended 31 December 2021, but does not include the financial report and our auditor's report thereon.
+The Standing Committee are responsible for the other information.
+The other information comprises the information included in the Synod's annual report for the year ended 31 December 2022, but does not include the financial report and our auditor's report thereon.